Shelbournator/thoughts/_posts/2025-12-16-uk-transmission-problem.md

 In the **US**, transmission is explicitly designed around high-risk scaling.
 A dense venture capital ecosystem exists to fund extreme risk in exchange for extreme upside.
 As Peter Thiel puts it:

->  The biggest secret in venture capital is that the best investment in a successful fund equals or outperforms the entire rest of the fund combined.
+>  The biggest secret in venture capital is that the best investment in a successful fund equals or outperforms the entire rest of the fund combined. _Source: From Zero to One: Notes on Startups, Or How to Build the Future_
-{: .prompt-info }

 In other words, the system is built to over-allocate resources to outliers.